KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: Introduction

 In this \documentname{}, we build a purely data-driven model for the surface element abundances observed in stars.
 We treat each star as being a linear combination of nucleosynthetic processes, beginning with one that is primarily responsible for the $\alpha$-element Mg \citep[prompt enrichment, such as core-collapse supernovae or CCSN, e.g.,][]{andrews2017}, and one that is primarily \emph{not} responsible for Mg (delayed enrichment, such as Type-Ia supernovae or SNIa).
 Beyond these up-front assumptions, we try to be agnostic about how the elements are produced.

 We build upon the work of \citet[][hereafter G22]{griffith2019, griffith2022} and \citet[][hereafter W19, W22]{weinberg2019, weinberg2022}, who used the bimodality in [Mg/Fe] vs. [Fe/H]\footnote{Where $[{\rm X}/{\rm Y}] = \log({\rm X}/{\rm Y}) - \log({\rm X}/{\rm Y})_{\odot}$ and $({\rm X}/{\rm Y})_{\odot}$ is the solar abundance ratio.} \citep[e.g.,][]{fuhrmann1998, bensby2003, adibekyan2012} to separate stars into populations with high and low SNIa enrichment.
-Using the median [X/Mg] vs. [Mg/H] abundance trends, these works explain data from the GALAH\footnote{GALAH = GALactic Archaeology with HERMES.} and SDSS-IV APOGEE\footnote{APOGEE = Apache Point Observatory Galactic Evolution Experiment, part of the Sloan Digital Sky Survey} surveys, respectively, with a two-process model.
+As established in \citet{griffith2019}, these populations are referred to as high-Ia and low-Ia, to reflect their enrichment origins, instead of the traditional low-$\alpha$ and high-$\alpha$ nomenclature.
+We adopt this updated naming convention in this \documentname.
+Using the median [X/Mg] vs. [Mg/H] abundance trends, these prior works explain data from the GALAH\footnote{GALAH = GALactic Archaeology with HERMES.} and SDSS-IV APOGEE\footnote{APOGEE = Apache Point Observatory Galactic Evolution Experiment, part of the Sloan Digital Sky Survey} surveys, respectively, with a two-process model.
 Because the median abundance trends in [X/Mg] vs. [Mg/H] space are largely insensitive to aspects of chemical evolution, such as outflows and variations in star formation history (W19), the population abundance trends are set by the nucleosynthetic processes and can be used to empirically constrain Galactic enrichment.

 These works, as well as \citet{ting2022} and \citet{ratcliffe2023}, find that the Milky Way stellar abundances are well fit by two components, grounded in [Fe/H] and [Mg/Fe], down to residuals of 0.01 to 0.03 dex for the most precisely measured elements and 0.05 to 0.1 dex for elements (such as Na, C, and Ce) with large measurement errors.
 Simultaneously, \citet{frankel2018} and \citet{ness2022} have found that disk abundances are also well described by a two-component model of birth radius and age.
 Correlations between two-process model parameters and stellar ages and kinematics (W22) as well as the success of a two-component model of [Fe/H] and age in predicting APOGEE abundances \citep{ness2019} suggest that these two 2-dimensional models are somehow interconnected.